StarkWizard/cairo-llm/README.md

 ---

 **NEW**
-The directory 0-build datasets contains a Gemini Data synthetizer You need to have a GEMINI_KEY defined as env. variable, created using google cloud ket tools It should open access to Generative AI
+The directory 0-build datasets contains a Gemini Data synthetizer.
+You need to have an aenvironment variabble called GEMINI_KEY, containing a configured access to gcloud Generative AI.

 ##